EDUCBA Logo

 Introduction to Maven Install Dependencies

-Maven install dependencies are required in the maven project.
-Maven contains a good mechanism for describing dependencies in our project, by using simple elements of XML.
+Maven install dependencies are required in the Maven project.
+Maven contains a good mechanism for describing dependencies in our project using simple XML elements.
 The pom.xml file of maven is used to download the dependencies.
-The installed dependencies are used by maven at the time of code compilation for direct dependent classes which were available for the compiler.
+Maven uses the installed dependencies at the time of code compilation for direct dependent classes which were available for the compiler.
 Maven dependencies are required to run the project of maven.

 Key Takeaways

-• Basically, there are two types of dependencies available in maven i.e. transitive and direct.
-The direct dependencies are nothing but which was explicitly included in the project.
+• Basically, two types of dependencies are available in Maven, i.e., transitive and direct.
+The direct dependencies are nothing but what was explicitly included in the project.

-• The transitive dependencies are required in the direct dependencies, maven is automatically included in the required dependencies of transitive in a specified project.
+• The transitive dependencies are required in the direct dependencies; maven is automatically included in the required transitive dependencies in a specified project.

 Overview of Maven Install Dependencies

-We can also use the intellij idea for adding maven dependency in our project.
-Maven easily include the third-party dependencies in our project, which was equivalent to the other languages like PHP or ruby.
-By using maven we can build the java project with the classes.
-Maven will be expecting the structure of the directory from the java source code.
+We can also use the IntelliJ idea for adding maven dependency in our project.
+Maven easily included the third-party dependencies in our project, which was equivalent to the other languages like PHP or ruby.
+By using Maven, we can build the Java project with the classes.
+Maven will be expecting the directory structure from the Java source code.

 How to Download Maven Install Dependencies?

-Below steps shows how we can download the maven install dependencies as follows:
+The below steps show how we can download the maven install dependencies as follows:

-1. While downloading the maven install dependencies we are creating the template of the project by using spring initializer.
-Below we are creating the template of maven install dependencies by using spring initializer.
+1. While downloading the maven install dependencies, we create the project template using spring initializer.
+Below we are creating the template of maven install dependencies using spring initializer.

 Artifact – maven_dependencies